Home > Resources > Mac record screen and audio

 face

-If you're someone who likes to watch and save videos or make videos on various occasions, then you might want to know how to record the screen and audio on Mac at the same time.
-You can screen record in macOS system while you're watching a video or using an app, and have the sound and visual footage recorded in one same video.
+If you're someone who likes to watch and save videos on your Mac for video creation, you might be curious about how to record screen and audio on your Mac at the same time.
+In fact, you can record your Mac screen while using apps or watching videos, capturing both visuals and sound.

-There're a few ways to record both Mac screen and Mac audio at the same time - internal & external audio.
+There're a few ways to record both screen and audio on Mac at the same time - internal & external sound.

 THE SHORT ANSWER

 To record audio and screen on Mac simultaneously, open QuickTime Player and go to File > New Screen Recording.
 In the New Screen Recording window, click the arrow icon next to the red Record button, and choose [your microphone] or [an actual audio driver] to record your voice and other audio for a screen recording.
-Hit the Record button to start recording your computer screen and sound which comes from the screen at the same time.
+Hit the Record button to start recording your Mac screen and sound at the same time.

 Choose an app to record screen and audio on Mac below:

-1. Recording screen and audio with QuickTime Player Mac
+1. Record screen and audio on Mac with QuickTime Player

-2. Screen video and audio recorder for Mac - screen, Mac's sound, your voice together
+2. Screen and audio recorder for Mac - screen, Mac's sound, your voice together

-macOS has a screen recorder bundled with QuickTime Player that you can take to record the audio and video at the same time, in one file, on the Mac.
+macOS has a built-in screen recorder bundled with QuickTime Player that you can take to record video and audio at the same time on Mac, in one file.

-Basically, you know how to record your screen via QuickTime and manage to record through a microphone as QuickTime offers a direct solution to capture voiceover from the screen.
-However, you may have no luck with recording the sounds that a Mac makes such as music videos, movies, YouTube videos, notification sounds, game video audio, etc. in addition to the screen recording.
+Basically, you know how to record your Mac screen via QuickTime and manage to capture your own voice through a microphone.
+While QuickTime offers a direct path to record voiceover from the screen, you may find it challenging to screen record your Mac with internal audio like music, movies, YouTube videos, notifications, game audio and more along with the screen recording.

-Don't worry; this part divides into two parts of using Mac QuickTime for screen recordings with microphone audio or actual Mac audio internally via New Screen Recording, so as to get both video and audio in the playback.
+But don't worry.
+This part covers both parts: use QuickTime on Mac to screen record with microphone audio, or actual audio from macOS internally via New Screen Recording, getting both video and audio in the same playback.

-How to record screen and voiceover at the same time
+How to record Mac screen and voiceover at the same time

-This is the easy part; you're able to take a screen recording of your Mac and at the same time an audio recording as you're narrating - so long as your Mac or MacBook have an internal mic in place, or you've had headphones with a microphone or a USB mic connected to your computer.
+Using the screen and audio recorder in QuickTime, you're able to take a Mac screen recording with the audio narrating at the same time - as long as your Mac or MacBook have an internal mic in place, or you've had headphones with a microphone or a USB mic connected to your computer.

 1. Open QuickTime, and click File > New Screen Recording to invoke Screen Recording window.

-2. In order to record audio while recording screen, click the arrow next to the Record button, and then have Internal Microphone or any connected microphone selected.
+2. To record audio while capturing screen, click the arrow next to the red button, and then have Internal Microphone or any connected microphone selected.

 • During recording, you can drag the audio volume control to configure to a decent level.